logo for my-island-penang.com

 Some of the Penang Folklores or folk tales would include stories of how the Emperor would be so fearful of devils and ghost because he had commanded so many killings, fought so many wars that he could not sleep at night.

-This Hokkien Penang Folklore can be traced back centuries ago, to the times of Kuan Yin, the creation and Enlightment and Buddha and Goddess of Mercy.
-Another story is about why the emperor assigned his generals to guard his doors.
-Read about the Door God (Mui Sin)
+This Hokkien Penang Folklore can be traced back centuries ago, to the times of Kuan Yin, the creation of Enlighten Buddha and Goddess of Mercy.

 They would use phrases like "To be able to suffer hardship and persevere are traits of Chinese" then rattle off with tales of what sacrifices the Heavenly God have to go through before he can be called the Jade Emperor.